stackbit-projects/good-oregano-dc386/content/pages/posts/diagnoseme4.md

 ---
 title: 'Devlog #4 - Visuals!'
 subtitle: >-
-  In the next post, we'll share some exciting new visuals we've been working on.
+  In this post, we'll share some exciting new visuals we've been working on.
   From massive graphic improvements, to some slick UI elements
 date: '2021-09-03'
 thumb_img_alt: massive graphic improvements & cool UI elements!